Wondering if your relationship has passed it’s sell by date and maybe it’s time to breakup?

 b.
 Helps to see it written out, glaring you in the face.

-Here are some really good reasons to move on:
+Here are some really good reasons to break up with them and move on:

 1. There is abuse.